Disclosure Requirements - Investment Funds - Norway

 Norwegian public authorities authorised to receive such information include:

-- Finanstilsynet, the Financial Supervisory Authority of Norway – FSAN, and previously known as the Kredittilsynet
+- The Financial Supervisory Authority of Norway (Finanstilsynet)

-Therefore, if a customer does not provide CBL this legal and practical access to beneficial owner information and/or failed to disclose requested information about the beneficial ownership within the stipulated time frame, CBL will take all necessary action required of a nominee in Norway, such as blocking transfers on the undisclosed holdings, until the disclosure request has been complied with and/or refusal of the nominee assignment by the customer.
+Therefore, if a customer does not provide CBL this legal and practical access to the required beneficial owner information, CBL will take all necessary action required of a nominee in Norway, such as blocking transfers on the undisclosed holdings, until the disclosure request has been complied with and/or refusal of the nominee assignment by the customer.

 Background and legal basis

-In the case of holding Norwegian investment fund units or shares, CBL is obliged under the following legislation to disclose the identity and holdings of customers and/or ultimate beneficial owners.
+In the case of holding Norwegian investment funds, CBL is obliged under the following legislation to disclose the identity and holdings of customers and/or ultimate beneficial owners.

 Failure to comply with the disclosure request from the fund managers, its agents, the regulators and/or tax authority within in the stipulated time frame may result in blocking of undisclosed holdings, freezing of accounts or compulsory redemption of the fund units/shares imposed by the fund managers or regulators.
 Non-compliance with the disclosure requirements may also result in fines, and/or the withdrawal of authorisation to act as a nominee for CBL.